9 Cultural Argentina Souvenirs & Where to Find Them in Buenos Aires

 Where to find Alpargatas in Buenos Aires?

-Arandu (I told you that store would show up again) makes my favorite alpargata!
+Arandu (I told you that store would show up again) makes my favorite alpargata (below)!
 They're super affordable at around the equivalent of $8 US.
 Their location on Ayacucho in Recoleta is so beautiful that visiting the store alone is a worthwhile experience, the cheap shoes are a bonus.

 The markets, yet again.
 There are multiple stalls set up selling alpargatas for children and babies in San Telmo on Sundays.
 I've also seen them in the Belgrano weekend market on Juramento Avenue (at Cabildo).

 Paez is another shoe brand that sells very stylish alpargatas.
 They're pricier than Arandu, but still cheaper than Tom's in the US.
-I think Paez is available abroad, but it's much cheaper here in its home country.
+I think Paez is available abroad, but their shoes are much cheaper here in its home country.

 Mate & Yerba